uclaacm/learning-lab-crash-course-su20/07-intro-react/README.md

 ```sh
 create-react-app <folderName>
 ```

+Note: if you get the message `npm WARN config global --global, --local are deprecated.
+Use --location=global instead.`, [edit the nodejs files accordingly](https://stackoverflow.com/questions/72401421/message-npm-warn-config-global-global-local-are-deprecated-use-loc).

 Once this runs, you'll create a new package with all the dependencies for a react app already installed, and a handful of scripts to run, test, and build your app at your disposal.
 More specifically,
 * We can serve the project locally with `npm start`